preactjs/preact-www/content/en/tutorial/09-error-handling.md

 As a result, Error Boundaries can be nested if implemented using `componentDidCatch`.
-When a component's `componentDidCatch()` method _doesn't_ call `setState()`, the error will continue to bubble up the Virtual DOM tree until it reaches an component with a `componentDidCatch` method that _does_ call `setState()`.
+When a component's `componentDidCatch()` method _doesn't_ call `setState()`, the error will continue to bubble up the Virtual DOM tree until it reaches a component with a `componentDidCatch` method that _does_ call `setState()`.

 ## Try it!